fnuecke/eris/README.md

 Persistence
 -----------

 Eris will persist most objects out of the box.
 This includes basic value types (nil, boolean, light userdata (as the literal pointer value), number) as well as strings, tables, closures and threads.
 For tables and userdata, metatables are also persisted.
-Tables are persisted recursively, i.e. each value referenced in a table will in turn be persisted.
+Tables, functions and threads are persisted recursively, i.e. each value referenced in them (key/value, upvalue, stack) will in turn be persisted.

 C closures are only supported if the underlying C function is in the permanent object table.
+Userdata is only supported if the special persistence metafield is present (see below).

-Like Pluto, Eris will store complex objects only once and reference this first occasion whenever the object should be persisted again.
+Like Pluto, Eris will store objects only once and reference this first occasion whenever the object should be persisted again.
 This ensures that references are kept across persisting an object, and has the nice side effect of keeping the size of the output small.

 Permanent Objects
 -----------------